UbloImmo/front-lib-boilerplate/README.md

 ## Includes

 ### Github actions
-This template comes with two pre-configured github workflows to your life easier:
+This template comes with two pre-configured github workflows to make your life easier:

 - publish.yml :
   - Increments the package revision